 For example: If you registered your business as The Coffee Stop but want to operate under TheCoffeeStop.com, you’ll need to file a DBA.

-We here at Inc Authority specialize in forming LLCs and can get you started in a few simple steps.
+We here at Inc Authority specialize in LLC formation and can get you started in a few simple steps.
 Did we mention that our LLC setup service is 100% free!

 DBA vs. LLC: What is the difference between a DBA and LLC?

 Now that we’ve answered the questions, “what’s a DBA?”, let’s look at the differences between LLCs and DBAs.
-The first difference is that LLC owners aren’t held liable for any credits or liabilities his/her company incurs, since it’s a separate entity.
+The first difference is that LLC owners have limited liability protection for any credits or liabilities his/her company incurs, since it’s a separate legal entity.

-This is not the case with a DBA, meaning owners take the full responsibility, and are accountable for all his/her company’s assets and liabilities.
+This is not the case with a DBA, meaning owners/LLC members take the full responsibility, and are accountable for all his/her company’s assets and liabilities.